SUN STATE HVAC

 It would not be until 1947 when 43,000 redesigned – window type – units were manufactured due to the great work of an engineer named Henry Galson who deve

 loped a compact and less expensive version of the window air conditioning unit.
+Read more about the history of air conditioning.

 The Evaporative Cooler - Swamp Cooler